7 Days Climbing Machame Route

 Day 1: Transfer to Town of Moshi

 We begin this tour early morning (on day 2 below).
-But if you arrive at Kilimanjaro Airport or Arusha Bus Station late on this day 1 then we transport you to any accommodation of your choice in Moshi and pick you up from there in the morning of Day 2.
+But if you arrive at Kilimanjaro Airport or Arusha Bus Station late on this day 1 then we transport you to any accommodation of your choice in Moshi and pick you up from there on the morning of Day 2.
 We can arrange that first night’s accommodation for you at an additional cost, or you can make those arrangements yourself.
-If, however, you are already staying in Arusha or Moshi then we pick you up at the previously agreed point on the morning of day 2.
+If, however, you are already staying in Arusha or Moshi then we pick you up at the previously agreed point on the morning of day 2.incorrect type: meal plan

 Day 2: Machame Gate - Machame Camp (5 - 7hours)